lalitlogical/kriangle/README.md

 # Kriangle

-Kriangle is a library (gem) built upon ruby to create the Modules (Model, Controller, Serialiser, APIs and much more) in rails project.
+Kriangle is a library (gem) built upon ruby to scaffold the Modules (Model, Controller, Serialiser, APIs and much more) in rails project.

 Any modules can be consists of below components.
 1. Model